HazyResearch/hyena-dna/README.md

 Lots of other commands you can pass and customize, feel free to check out the `experiment=hg38/hg38_hyena` for details.

+Note: if you plan on pretraining on your own data, make sure to preprocess your data correctly, and your samples are what you expect in the dataloader.
+Things like, uppercase/lowercase, unknown characters, etc. Also, if your sequences are variable length (in our setting we used fixed lengths mostly, since next token prediction should theoretically be introduced to variable length sequences) then the padding may become significant or an issue. ie, if your length range is 100-32k, then the 100 sequence will have a lot of padding, so you'll need to ignore those tokens in the loss to avoid instability in training.
+The padding token should be `4` by default, so you can pass this in the command line, `+task.loss.ignore_index=4`, or modify the config too (under `task.loss`).

 ### GenomicBenchmarks
 <a name="genomicbenchmarks"></a>